apel/ssm/README.md

 the RPM for your version of SL, which is available on this page: http://fedoraproject.org/wiki/EPEL

-The Python STOMP library (N.B. versions 3.1.1 and above are currently supported)
+The Python STOMP library (N.B. versions between 3.1.1 (inclusive) and 5.0.0 (exclusive) are currently supported)
 * `yum install stomppy`

 The Python AMS library.
 See here for details on obtaining an RPM: https://github.com/ARGOeu/argo-ams-library/